Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 - [ ] (Owner: / Due: )

-💡 Always assign owner + due date for every Try / Start item: The single biggest reason retros become theater is leaving action items as "the team should…" One person, one item, with a deadline tied to the next retro.
+💡 Always assign owner + due date for every Try / Start item.
+The single biggest reason retros become theater is leaving action items as "the team should…" One person, one item, one deadline.

 | Property | Type | Purpose |